SDFIdk/Sentinel_1_SNAP_preprocessor/readme.txt

         Used to warp both shape and images.

     Polarization
         Polarization of the radar product.
-Must be either VV, VH, HV or HH.
+Must be either VV, VH or both.
-        Can be either a single string or a list of strings, in any combination of the four.
+        Can be either a single string or a list of strings, in any combination of the two.

         A geotiff will be created for each polarization specified, tagged in filename.

     Unit
+        The unit converter takes a source and destination unit and converts the geotiff datasets between them.
         If 'decibel', the unti will be converted from the linar measurements provided by Sentinel-1 to decibel using the formula 10*log10(x).
-        Reverts to linear if not 'decibel'.
+        If 'power', a power transform will be applied, using x = y^0,1.
+        'linear' will revert to raw backscatter values.

     Denoise mode
         If 'SAR2SAR', the denoising module will use a tensorflow based denoising method.